 By Leonie Helm

-An exciting addition to Hackney Downs Studios recently opened its doors the public, Re:Store the new plastic free larder.
-‘Everyday approximately 8 million pieces of plastic find their way in to our oceans’ – is just one of the terrifying statistics, owner Megan is trying to combat with her new store.
+‘Everyday approximately 8 million pieces of plastic find their way in to our oceans’ – is just one of the terrifying statistics, Re:Store owner Megan is trying to combat with her new store.

 Selling everything from loose popcorn kernels, to vegan sweets, to kombucha on tap, this beautiful and incredibly affordable plastic free shop will surely make a dent in this plastic environment.
 Other goodies to be found in-store include beautiful stainless-steel lunch-ware from Elephant Box, delightfully perfumed Rosemary and Bergamot organic deodorant from Fit Pit, natural toothpaste in delightful glass packaging from Georganics and travel cups made from recycled cardboard cups, among many more intriguing products.